leftCoast/LC_baseTools/README.md

 # LC_baseTools
 Tools to make programming Arduinos easier.

-## blinker
-blinks an LED without using delay().
+**blinker** - blinks an LED without using delay().
 Or any output pin for that matter.
 Does NOT use interrupts or harware PWM.

 # colorObj
 Used for everything dealing with colors.
 Storing, translating, passing from computer to hardware and back.
 Blending, Liner and non-liner color mapping.